davidsoto94/search/Readme.md

-# This is an application to help my GF to search on an excel DB
+# This is an application to help my GF to search on an Excel DB

-This is a quick tool for a spexific pourpose and specific situation.
+This is a quick tool for a specific purpose and specific situation.

-The idea is to search on specific columns in a DB a number and put it in a new excel matching to get matching weights of molecules in order to caracterize what molecule it's the one from the experiment.
+The idea is to search on specific columns in a DB a number and put it in a new Excel matching to get matching weights of molecules to characterize what molecule it's from the experiment.

-This is normally done manually taking days, this only took 30 minutes to build and run (programing rocks!).
+This is normally done manually taking days, this only took 30 minutes to build and run (programming rocks!).